Go to Reviews.org AU Edition

 4. Embrace the power of the bundle

 Bundling is a great option because you pay less for more.
 If you’re currently paying separately for your phone, Internet, and other entertainment features, it may be time to shop around for a complete package.
 There’s a good chance you’ll end up with more entertainment at your fingertips and a slashed monthly bill.
 For instance, XFINITY provides packages that allow you to mix and match between voice, Internet, and television.
-The company’s most popular package, the Starter Double Play, combines Internet of speeds of up to 25 Mpbs with 140 television channels for $79.99.
+The company’s most popular package, the Triple Play, combines Internet of speeds of up to 300 Mpbs with over 125 television channels for $89.99.

 An additional perk of bundling your services is that it puts you in a position of power when it’s time to negotiate a deal with your cable company.
 It is far more painful for a cable company to lose you as a customer if you’re paying for television, phone, and Internet than if you only used one service.